arcanefoam/egl-orientdb-gen/README.md

     File -> Import -> Existing Projects into Workspace (follow the instructions)

-**Note:** I have not commited any of the generated code so after importing your projects will most likely won't compile and you will get a lot of 'The import xxx cannot be resolved'.
+**Note:** I have not commited any of the generated code so after importing your projects will most likely won't compile and you will get a lot of 'The import xxx cannot be resolved' errors.

-## Runing the generators
+## Running the generators

 We need to generate two pieces of code: the Data Model (defined by the business layer) and the DB code (used in the data layer).
 The Data Model code is generated using EMF's generator model.

 1. Open the ExecutionTrace.genmodel (org.eclipse.epsilon.orientdb.business/model).
-Right click on the firt element in the tree view and select: Generate Model Code.
+Right click on the first element in the tree view and select: Generate Model Code.
 A bunch of files should have been generated in the emf-gen folder.
 Note that the EMF genmodel uses it's own internal generators.

 2. Locate the EcoreToOrientDB_Demo.launch at the root of the org.eclipse.epsilon.orientdb.data project.
 Right click on it and select Run as.. > EcoreToOrientDB_Demo.
 You should see a *GenDone* message in the console and a bunch of pacakges and files should have been generated in the src-gen folder.

 ## The generated code

 1. The EMF generator model generates the Data Model API.
 Basically, we are interested in the Interfaces generated in org.eclipse.epsilon.orientdb.business/emf-gen/org/eclipse/epsilon/orientdb/business/trace/.
-POJOs implementing this interfaces are intended to be used to move data between the laters.
+POJOs implementing this interfaces are intended to be used to move data between the layers.
 For example, the generated OrientDB code provides classes that implement these interfaces.

 2. The EcoreToOrientDB_Demo launch executes the org.eclipse.epsilon.orientdb.data/src/org/eclipse/epsilon/orientdb/data/generation/EcoreToOrientDB.egx EGX Script.
 This script is responsible for orchestrating the different EVL scripts that generate the DB code.
 The DB code includes Vertex and Edge definitions to provide a DB schema (sr-gen/org.eclipse.epsilon.orientdb.data.trace), implementations of the Data Model that delegate to DB objects (srg-gen/org.eclipse.epsilon.orientdb.data.trace.impl/) and a DAO class that provides the CRUD methods for each of the Data Model classes (src-gen/org.eclipse.epsilon.orientdb.data.execute/TraceOrientDbDAO.java)